Tesco Hudl 2

 The Hudl 2 was a tablet computer that was produced for British retailer Tesco and manufactured by Pegatron.
 It was announced in October 2014 as the successor to the 2013 Tesco Hudl.
 The device featured an 8.3-inch screen, a 1.83 GHz quad-core processor and 16 GB of internal flash memory.
 The tablet was launched with Android 4.4.2 KitKat and was officially upgradeable to Android 5.1 Lollipop.

 History

 The Hudl 2 was announced at a launch event on 3 October 2014, with the tagline "We want to show you the bigger picture", accompanied by the hashtag "#Letshudl".

 Hardware

 Design

 The Hudl 2 was available in eight colours.
-It has a soft coating on its back and a large front bezel.
-When held in landscape it was much wider and slightly slimmer than the original Hudl, though it was the same height.
+It had a soft coating on its back and a large front bezel.
+When held in landscape, it was wider and slimmer than the original Hudl, but was the same height.
 At 420 grams it was heavier than its predecessor; the original Hudl weighed 370 g.

 Screen and input

-The Hudl 2 had an 8.3" IPS panel, LCD display with a resolution of HD 1920×1200 and a pixel density of 273 ppi.
+The Hudl 2 had an 8.3" IPS panel, LCD display with a resolution of HD 1920 × 1200 and a pixel density of 273 ppi.
 A micro-HDMI port allowed connection of an external display.